Leslie8826/Static_Website_2/README.md

 We are required to find an image of 4 least 4 books for each category on alibris.com website.
 The size of each image should be the same: long edge of the image should be 150-200 pixels.

 ### requirement 8
+We are required to create a static website with:
+ - a welcome page: index.html
-We are required to create a welcome page (index.html) as well as a page for the books and categories.
+ - a page for the books and categories: category.html
+ - a header with:
+   -- the image logo and a logo text that link to index.html -- a category dropdown menu that will link to a single category page -- the shopping cart and log in button are just for show (they are not implemented at this stage)

 <br><br><br>
 ## Output of the static website